 AF-assist beam firing

-This is a read beam that some flashes have which helps to acquire focus in situations with low light.
+This is a read beam that some flashes have, which helps to gain focus in situations with low light.

 MF peaking settings

 Peaking is a manual focussing aide when the camera is set to manual focus.
 The in-focus area will have a type of coloured noise superimposed onto scene in the EVF or on the screen.
 This is of course not stored, it’s merely an aide that helps you determine where your manual focus lies and if your subject will be in focus.
 Very handy feature, I have it set to the Color red and Level High.